Modern Languages and Literatures

 CHIN 110: Beginning Chinese I

 (Beginning Chinese Language I, in Cultural Context) This course is for students with no previous knowledge of Chinese.
 Students will learn the rudiments of both spoken and written Chinese (Mandarin) in cultural context.
 The course exposes students to aspects of traditional Chinese culture via experiential learning; it integrates language learning with cultural experiences which may include the practice of Chinese calligraphy, traditional Chinese painting and Kungfu, singing Peking opera, learning the traditional Chinese game of Go and immersive excursions to Chicago's Chinatown.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Humanities and Global Perspective.)

 cross listed: ASIA 110